veselinovicp/ai_doodle/README.md

 Producing new image based on style image and input is computationally expensive.
 For each of the upper examples computation lasted for around three minutes on a floydhub GPU device.
-Maybe we can get around this limitation with using web sockets and updating the result sequentially.
+Maybe we can get around this limitation by using web sockets and updating the result sequentially.